Adel2411/web-journey/project/backend/README.md

       console.log(`🚀 Server running at http://localhost:${PORT}`);
     });
   } catch (error) {
-    console.error('❌ Failed to connect to the database');
+    console.error("❌ Failed to connect to the database");
     console.error(error);
     process.exit(1); // Stop the process if DB fails
   }